RioAraki/cpptutorial/readme.md

 [Youtube video series: the cherno project c++](https://github.com/RioAraki/cpptutorial/blob/master/theChernoProject.md)

-==Feel free== to make a correction if you find any mistake in my note
+Feel free to make a correction if you find any mistake in my note